Leon-Leyang/GRP202116/README.md

 + (*Recommended*) You could directly use the jar files under the releases to start the Spring Boot backend:

+  Before this, please make sure you have **Java** installed.
+You could refer to the [Official Guide](https://www.java.com/en/download/help/download_options.html).

-  Inside the directory which contains the jar files, open separate terminals and execute following commands sequentially:
+  Inside the directory which contains the jar files, open separate terminals and execute following commands **sequentially**:

   ```
   // Open the first terminal and execute: